edjw/edjw-blog-astro/src/content/blog/2018-02-07-female-composers-in-the-sacred-harp.md

 <p>
   8.7% (18) of the named composers in the book are female.
 91.3% (190) of the named composers are male.
-I didn't count songs in the book{" "}
+I didn't count songs in the book
   <a href="#unknown-gender">where I couldn't attribute a gender</a> to the
   composer for this.
 </p>